SaifullahKhanSafi/Git-and-Github/readme.md

 # Demo
-I will write the important points here while learning more about git and github
+I will write the important points here while learning more about git and github.